JayvonK/PuppyRestaurant/README.md

+- Jayvon Khuth, Ashur Nanno, Jeriah Marson

+- 11/9/2023

+- Puppy Restaurant

+- Recreated a website for a Puppy Restuarant using html and css.
+We all collaborated together for the first time using branches in github, which was a challenge, for this project

+- After the peer review from Isaiah, we fixed all the minor critiques Isaiah said we had

+- Peer Review:

 Peer Review: Isaiah Ferguson
 Peer Review Critique:
 -Menu- The images on the right are not lined up with the images on the left its causing all the line to be misaligned as well.